-We spend more time on our phone than the person we love.
+We spend more time on our phones than with the person we love.

-In such a century that screens are getting smaller and smaller to be carried around, smartphones are the devices we interact with more than televisions or personal computers.
-According to the latest research, the average user picks up their phone fifty-eight times a day, while 5% of them use their phone for more than 10 minutes.
+In such a century, screens are getting smaller and smaller to be carried around, and smartphones are the devices we interact with more than televisions or personal computers.
+According to the latest research, the average user picks up their phone fifty-eight times a day, while 5% use it for more than 10 minutes.

-Smartphone users spend an average of 3 hours and 15 minutes a day just looking at their phones.
-Especially after COVID-19, there has been a nearly 100% increase in the screen time of people under the age of 18.
+Smartphone users spend an average of 3 hours and 15 minutes daily just looking at their phones.
+Especially after COVID-19, there has been a nearly 100% increase in the screen time of people under 18.

 One of the only things that make a smartphone "smart" is mobile apps that you can download from stores.
-Millions of mobile applications that try to look attractive to users through different motivations are located in that small device you carry in your pocket.
+Millions of mobile applications that bring products or services try to look attractive to users through different motivations are located in that small device you carry in your pocket.

 Google Play Store (formerly Android Market) was launched on March 6, 2012, bringing together Android Market and Google under one brand, marking a shift in Google's digital distribution strategy.
 Applications are available through Google Play either free of charge or at a cost.
 They can be downloaded directly on an Android device through the Google Play Store mobile app or by deploying the application to a device from the Google Play website.